Steve McClure (politician)

-Steve McClure (born March 8, 1984) is a Republican member of the Illinois Senate for the 50th District who serves as Assistant Leader and Assistant Floor Leader for the Senate Republican Caucus.
-The 50th District, located in Central Illinois, includes all of Calhoun, Greene, Morgan, Pike, and Scott counties as well as portions of Macoupin, Madison, Jersey, and Sangamon counties.
+Steve McClure (born March 8, 1984) is an American Republican politician who is currently a member of the Illinois Senate.
+He represents the 54th district and serves as the Floor Leader and as an Assistant Leader for the Senate Republican Caucus.
+The 54th district, located in Central Illinois, includes all or parts of Christian, Cumberland, Effingham, Macon, Macoupin, Menard, Montgomery, Moultrie, Sangamon, and Shelby counties.

 Before his election to the Illinois State Senate, McClure was a prosecutor for nearly six years in the Sangamon County State's Attorney's Office in Springfield, Illinois, where he was chief of the Juvenile Division, and later served in the Felony Division.

 Early life and education

 McClure was born on March 8, 1984, in Springfield, Illinois.
-His father, Steve McClure, Sr., was Director of Commerce for the state of Illinois under Governor James R. Thompson and his mother, Tammy McClure, was the Director of Personnel for Governor Jim Edgar when he was Illinois Secretary of State.
+His father, Steve McClure Sr., was Director of Commerce for the state of Illinois under Governor James R. Thompson and his mother, Tammy McClure, was the Director of Personnel for Governor Jim Edgar when he was Illinois Secretary of State.
 He has an older sister, Katie, and a younger brother, Matt.
 McClure went to Springfield High School where he was co-captain of the wrestling team, and had a record of 26-4 as a senior.
 He graduated from Arizona State University with degrees in political science and history, and was vice chair of the Arizona College Republicans.

 After college, McClure worked on the Illinois Senate Republican appropriations staff.
 While working for the Senate Republicans, he earned a master's degree in political studies from the University of Illinois at Springfield.
 He went on to attend Valparaiso University School of Law where he graduated with a Juris Doctor and served as president of the Valparaiso Law School Republicans.
 After law school, McClure served as a prosecutor for nearly six years in the Sangamon County State's Attorney's Office in Springfield, Illinois where he was chief of the Juvenile Division, and later served in the Felony Division.